solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/intro.md

 What do we mean by fee-free?
 We mean that no fees are collected by Solana Mobile Inc. from users of the dApp Store.
 There may still be network transaction fees or app-specific fees associated with usage of the Solana dApp Store, or of apps installed by it.
 None of these fees are collected by, or on behalf of, Solana Mobile Inc.

 Want to know more?
-Read more [about the Solana dApp Store](docs/ABOUT.md).
+Read more [about the Solana dApp Store](./about).

 # Getting started

 ## 1. Read the publisher policies

 We’ve created the Solana dApp Store to be the best home for Web3 and crypto apps.
-Our [policies](docs/PUBLISHER-POLICY.md) exist to protect users from illegal, harmful, and misleading content, without restricting the abilities of apps to use crypto features, like trading NFTs or other digital goods.
+Our [policies](./policy) exist to protect users from illegal, harmful, and misleading content, without restricting the abilities of apps to use crypto features, like trading NFTs or other digital goods.

 All apps submitted to the Solana dApp Store must comply with these policies.
 If you have concerns about an app in the Solana dApp Store catalog, please report it to [concerns@dappstore.solanamobile.com](mailto:concerns@dappstore.solanamobile.com).

 ## 2. Read the Solana dApp Store Developer Agreement

-Make sure to read and understand the [Solana dApp Store Developer Agreement](docs/DEVELOPER-AGREEMENT.pdf).
+Make sure to read and understand the Solana dApp Store Developer Agreement, linked in the navigation.
 These terms apply to all submissions made to the Solana dApp Store publisher portal.

 ## 3. Publish